-We’ll talk about yet another such technology below.
+We’ll talk about yet another such technology further into the article.

 As an alternative to LSPc and CLIP we offer you to consider Selective Laser Sintering (SLS).
 SLS is one of the most multi-purpose and common 3D printing technologies out there.
 SLS-printed details are used everywhere: planes, cars, phones, etc.

-Back in 1980-s, at the University of Texas in Ostin, Dr. Carl Deckard and Dr. Joe Beaman developed and patented a development process called Selective Laser Sintering.
+Back in the 1980-s, at the University of Texas in Austin, Dr. Carl Deckard and Dr. Joe Beaman developed and patented a development process called Selective Laser Sintering.
 This was one of the first methods of 3D printing, even 35 years later, this technology is still being improved.

 SLS is a process of additive manufacturing in which layers of powder are sintered by a high-power laser.
-Laser beam selectively sinters the powder layer by layer until a 3D model is created.
+The laser beam selectively sinters the powder layer by layer until a 3D model is created.

 A 3D model printed using the SLS technology requires post-processing.
 After the printing is done, the object remains inside the camera filled with unsintered powder.
 The container needs to cool down before the print can be taken out.
 This process can take up to 12 hours.

-Like any other 3D printing technology, SLS has its own strengths and weaknesses.
-Therefore, before you go and invest into an SLS printer, let’s review the key features of the technology.
+Like any other 3D printing technology, SLS has its strengths and weaknesses.
+Therefore, before you go and invest in an SLS printer, let’s review the key features of the technology.

 The main strengths of the SLS technology:

-Unlike most industrial 3D printers, Fuse 1 is more affordable, does not require high-level maintenance and has a high print speed.
+Unlike most industrial 3D printers, Fuse 1 is more affordable, does not require high-level maintenance, and has a high print speed.
 Fuse 1 features a build chamber of 165x165x320 mm, which allows for printing large-scale models.
-This is the first SLS 3D printer that provides industrial-grade productivity while being compact in size.
+This is the first SLS 3D printer that provides industrial-grade productivity while being compact.